SeanSnake93/Project_2/README.md

 #### Creating a *Shebang* git push

-In the SHH terminal on Visual Studio I created a `.sh` (shell file) called `gitpush.sh`.
+In the SSH terminal on Visual Studio I created a `.sh` (shell file) called `gitpush.sh`.
 The idea is that I can use this file to automate my `git push` process for me.
 By clicking the `Add File` icon I can create a file called `gitpush.sh` and begin to edit.

 | Code Input *- Visual Studio*                                  | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |